-We met for 10 1⁄2 hours over the last month, searched English language citations and have appraised approximately 250 papers to date, first screening titles, then reviewing abstracts in detail to assess relevance of population, study size and duration, methods, and consistency across studies.
+To date we have met for 18 1⁄2 hours, searched English language citations and have appraised approximately 350 papers to date, first screening titles, then reviewing abstracts in detail to assess relevance of population, study size and duration, methods, and consistency across studies.
 We read selected papers in detail to clarify ambiguous issues.
 We used the SORT methodology for evidence appraisal.
 ADA guidelines (which include evidence appraisal) are taken as an authoritative standard.
 Our priorities were based on 1) our work group's five key themes and 2) the Impact/Effort Matrix.